Washingtonwei/use-case-style-guide/use-case-templates/README.md

         </li>
         <li>
           The System asks the User to enter the details of this new
-          <em>&lt;whatever&gt;</em> according to "Details" defined in
+          <em>&lt;whatever&gt;</em> according to the "Details" defined in
-          Associated Information of this use case.
+          the Associated Information of this use case.
         </li>
         <li>
           The User enters the details of this new
-          <em>&lt;whatever&gt;</em> and confirms she has finished.
+          <em>&lt;whatever&gt;</em> and confirms that she has finished.
         </li>
         <li>
-          The System validates the User's inputs according to "Details" defined in Associated Information of this use case.
+          The System validates the User's inputs according to the "Details" defined in the Associated Information of this use case.
         </li>
         <li>
           The System validates that the creation of the new
           <em>&lt;whatever&gt;</em> will not duplicate any existing
-          <em>&lt;whatever&gt;</em> according to "Duplication detection
+          <em>&lt;whatever&gt;</em> according to the "Duplication detection
-          rules" defined in Associated Information of this use case.
+          rules" defined in the Associated Information of this use case.
         </li>
         <li>
           The System displays the details of the new
-          <em>&lt;whatever&gt;</em> and asks the User to confirm creation.
+          <em>&lt;whatever&gt;</em> and asks the User to confirm the creation.
         </li>
         <li>
-          The User either confirms creation (continues normal flow) or chooses to modify the details (return to step 3).
+          The User either confirms the creation (continues the normal flow) or chooses to modify the details (return to step 3).
         </li>
         <li>